mhdawson/micro-app-cloud-backup/README.md

 project/npm and you must set up google drive credentials as outlined in the readme for that project.

-For me the initial use case will be to back docker images and lxc images which I have running in virtual machines hosted in the cloud.
+For me the initial use case will be to backup docker images and lxc images which I have running in virtual machines hosted in the cloud.